Official Dialogue Feedback to the United Nations 2021 Food Systems Summit

 The questions will be addressed in four key areas:

-2. Innovation and technology
+2. The role of research, innovation and technology

-3. Ethics and welfare
+3. Ethical considerations and animal welfare

 This dialogue is about hearing your personal perspective through an open discussion.
 All voices are equally valued, and all will be given the opportunity to be heard.

 We welcome all perspectives.
 Please get in touch if you would like to join this dialogue.